timacdonald/json-api/README.md

     {
         return [
             'team' => fn () => TeamResource::make($this->team),

-            // Only expose unpublished posts to the author of the post...
             'posts' => fn () => $this->when(
                 $request->user()->is($this->resource),
                 fn () => PostResource::collection($this->posts),